spartalab/port-simulation/README.md

 ![Version](https://img.shields.io/badge/Version-0.1--Beta-orange?style=for-the-badge)

 > **Note:** This is a **public v0.1 Beta release**.
 The framework is still under testing and active development,
-> but it is already functional and usable.
+> but it is functional and usable.
 Please report any issues through the [GitHub Issue Tracker](https://github.com/spartalab/port-simulation/issues).

 This repository provides a modular, discrete-event simulation (DES) framework for analyzing multimodal port operations across container, liquid bulk, and dry bulk terminals.
 It is designed to support **planning, bottleneck detection, and what-if scenario analysis** using real-world data inputs and calibration.